Privacy policy

 Your records with us will be available to health practitioners and hospital staff that have been granted access to our secure portal.
 Our systems enable us to track and audit access to the files we hold.
 If you do not wish your records to be available to a particular health practitioner, you can request this in writing and we will action your request within a reasonable time.
 However please note that such a request may adversely affect that practitioner’s ability to provide you with medical care.

-We use, and where necessary disclose, your personal information to manage our accounts and obtain payment for the services provided to you on behalf of the medical practitioner who provided the services.
+This includes managing our accounts and obtaining payment for the services provided to you on behalf of the medical practitioner who provided the services.
 Specifically, we will use and, where necessary, disclose your personal information to obtain payment from, as appropriate, Medicare Australia, you, your private health insurance fund or from any organisation responsible for payment of any part of your account, such as the Department of Veterans Affairs.
-This may also extend to disclosure of your personal information to a debt collector or a credit-checking agency.
-We also use, and where necessary disclose, your personal information for data entry and data analytics purposes.
+This may also extend to disclosure of your personal information to adebt collector or a credit-checking agency.

-If the circumstances require, we may disclose your personal information to our insurers or the insurers of medical practitioners at our facilities.
+If the circumstances require, we may disclose your personal information to our professional advisers, insurers or the insurers of medical practitioners at our facilities.

 What happens if we do not collect your personal information?